 Step 3: Open WordPress and Install the Plugin: Redirection

 Once installed, go to Tools > Redirection

 For each of your affiliate links, specify how you would like the links to look in the “Source Url” field.
 Specify your gnarly affiliate link in “Target URL“.

 Note: If you’re an Amazon Affiliate, cloak at your own risk.
-Amazon is pretty unforgiving about Terms of Service volations and this is definitely a bannable offence.
+Amazon is pretty unforgiving about Terms of Service volations and this is definitely a bannable offense.